 Note: The times given refer to the carrier hours while the attachment is installed.

 EVERY TWO HOURS

-- Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation. - Tighten loose connections.
+- Grease the tool shank and the tool bushings. - Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation. - Tighten loose connections.